claudioverdun/claudioverdun.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I got the Best Student Paper Award at the [ICASSP 2023](https://2023.ieeeicassp.org/)
+Our rigorous uncertainty quantification for MRI got the Best Student Paper Award at the [ICASSP 2023](https://2023.ieeeicassp.org/)